 Introduction

-In this chapter collaboration was set up with Professor James West’s group at Vanderbilt Institute in Nashville, Tennessee who generously performed the in-vivo portion of this experiment in their facility.
+In this chapter a collaboration was set up with Professor James West’s group at Vanderbilt Institute in Nashville, Tennessee who generously performed the in-vivo portion of this experiment in their facility.
 All samples and haemodynamic data were then sent to Sheffield for analysis.

 As discussed previously in chapter 1 a large percentage of patients with PAH carry a heterozygous germ line mutation in their BMPR2 gene causing a haploinsufficiency; which reduces functional BMPR2 expression to around 50%.
 On its own this is not enough to cause disease but with a second hit which causes further dysfunction this can bring about disease.